kdesh2001/LoginApp/README.md

 # login_app

-An android app created using flutter that supprts login using email, google, and facebook
+An android app created using flutter that supports login using email, google, and facebook

 ## Setup
 Install Flutter (follow all the steps given in the guide):